urbanwildlifeinstitute/UWIN_tutorials/tutorials/static occupancy/static_occupancy.md

 summary(raccoon_occ)
 ```

 <a name="models"></a>

 ## 4. Fitting models

 Let's fit two models, one for a null hypothesis and one which considers the habitat metrics mentioned above:
 null - raccoon occupancy is constant across sites
-habitat hypothesis - raccoon occupancy is explained habitat metrics, water and forest, where occupancy increased with increasing proportions of water and forests
+habitat hypothesis - raccoon occupancy is explained habitat variables, water and forest, where raccoon occupancy increases with increasing proportions of water and forests

 ```R
 ?occu()